krmaffey/Portfolio/final_proj_p2.md

 #### Changes I made
 - Reduced the amount of text on the site
 - Featured the women's organizations earlier in the narrative
-- Changed some of the visualizations
+- Changed formatting in some of the visualizations

 #### Feedback from Person 3 (Profile: male, educated to a PhD level, age 26)
 _What do you think this site is for?_<br>